matloff/omsi/README.md

 this package](READMEecs132.md).
 You need not know R to follow the example.)

+You'll need Python 2.7 on your machine.

-Here you will start the server (normally done by the instructor); start the client (normally done by the student); play the role of the student, working a couple of quick exam problems and submitting them to the server; play the role of the instructor, inspecting the student's submitted work.
+Here you will start the server (normally done by the instructor); start the client (normally done by the student); play the role of the student, working a quick exam problem and submitting it to the server; and play the role of the instructor, inspecting the student's submitted work.

-- Go to [the OMSI repo](http://github.com/matloff/omsi), download the **.zip** file, unzip it, and enter the resulting directory/folder.
+- Go to [the OMSI repo](http://github.com/matloff/omsi), download the **.zip** file (**Clone or download | Download ZIP**), unzip it, and enter the resulting directory/folder.
 You should see files **OmsiServer.py** etc.  Use this terminal window for the server.

 - From the same directory/folder, open a second terminal window, this one for the client.